dfgordon/vscode-language-applesoft/README.md

 ## Hex Escapes

-Some Applesoft programs, especially those written in the early days, have `CR`, `LF`, or other control characters embedded in strings, comments, or data.
+Some Applesoft programs have `CR`, `LF`, or other control characters embedded in strings, comments, or data.
 Hex escapes are used to allow such files to be parsed as normal line entry.
 For example, `REM first line\x0anext line` uses `\x0a` to represent a line feed in the comment.

 The extension evaluates *only* hex escapes.
 Sequences like `\n`, `\\`, etc. are always treated literally.
 If you need to escape the escape, hex-escape it, e.g. `\xff` can be escaped as `\x5cxff`.